Panasonic SC-GA10 Review

 Panasonic SC-GA10 – Design

 One look at the Panasonic SC-GA10 and it’s clear we’re dealing with a classier product than the Google Home.
-Instead of plastic, it’s finished in aluminium and a fine fabric mesh.
-It’s a little boxy, which some might consider boring, but key is the fact that the SC-GA10’s aesthetics don’t immediately scream ‘speaker’.
-If you have a love for geometric decorations then this speaker will fit right in.
-It’s available in black or white.
+Instead of being covered in plastic, the speaker is finished in aluminium and a fine fabric mesh.

-The good stuff is on the inside.
-There are two soft-domed tweeters, each with a silk diffuser that opens at 45 degrees to the left and right.
-This means you should get a 180-degree soundfield.
+On the inside, there are two soft-dome tweeters, each with a silk diffuser that opens at 45 degrees to the left and right.
+This means you should get a wide soundfield.
 Bass is handled by a 8cm woofer with twin voice coils, as well as a long reflex port.
-That’s a beefier setup than I’ve seen on any other smart speaker to date.
+That’s a far beefier setup than that offered by the Google Home.

 The SC-GA10 is armed with Google Assistant, the AI helper that features in Google Home and the latest Android smartphones.
-That means it’s capable of pretty much anything Google Assistant can do on those other devices.
+This means it can perform pretty much any task that Google Assistant can on those other devices.

-You can perform basic web searches for the weather, a recount of the news headlines, bad jokes and random trivia.
-You can also set alarms and timers, or make to-do lists.
+Basic web searches for the weather, a recount of the news headlines, bad jokes and random trivia are all possible.
+You can also set alarms and timers, or compile to-do lists.
 If you have smart home devices, such as Philips Hue, you can use your voice to control these devices too.
 Read our ultimate Google Assistant Guide for the latest on what it can do.

-On the music front, Google Assistant plays nicely with any Chromecast audio product on the same network – so you can use the SC-GA10 as part of a multiroom audio system.
+On the music front, Google Assistant plays nicely with any Chromecast product on the same network, so you can use the SC-GA10 as part of a multiroom audio system.

 Panasonic SC-GA10 – Performance

-It’s still early, but my first encounter with the Panasonic SC-GA10 left me feeling positive.
-Even after a short demonstration, it’s clear that Panasonic has managed to achieve what it set out to: to make a smart speaker that takes sound seriously.
+Panasonic has managed to achieve what it set out to: to make a smart speaker that takes sound seriously.
 The SC-GA10 scores bonus points for offering input selection, with Bluetooth, 3.5mm and network streaming alongside Google Cast.
 For those who want an AI helper, but who aren’t willing to sacrifice too much on the sound quality or functionality of a proper sound system, the SC-GA10 is worth investigation.